-- Demonstrate basic knowledge of management, human resources, marketing, accounting, business law and CIS in a management position or business ownership. - Organize thoughts and ideas and communicate, using proper business writing techniques as well as verbal presentation skills, in a manner that can be easily understood in the business environment. - 3.
-Demonstrate a responsible attitude in relationships with employers, fellow employees, teams and the internal and external organizational influences. - 4.
+- Demonstrate basic knowledge of management, human resources, marketing, accounting, business law and CIS in a management position or business ownership. - Organize thoughts and ideas and communicate, using proper business writing techniques as well as verbal presentation skills, in a manner that can be easily understood in the business environment. - Demonstrate a responsible attitude in relationships with employers, fellow employees, teams and the internal and external organizational influences. - 4.
 Solve mathematical problems related to various aspects of management including accounting and other phases of business ownership. - Understand and practice the four managerial functions of planning, organizing, leading and controlling, as well as the nature and responsibilities of the changing roles of managers. - 6.
 Develop an understanding of the decision-making process and demonstrate effective, ethical and legal decision-making. - 7.
-Have a working knowledge of marketing plans, including target markets, segmentation, sales, advertising, promotions and public relations. - 8.
-Demonstrate an ability to define management problems, examine alternatives and decide on the best course of action. - 9.
-Develop a personal philosophy of management, in order to perform as a manager, coach, leader, or business owner. - Develop an understanding of the nature of change, how to manage change and how to adapt to the accelerating global environment. - 11.
+Have a working knowledge of marketing plans, including target markets, segmentation, sales, advertising, promotions and public relations. - Demonstrate an ability to define management problems, examine alternatives and decide on the best course of action.

+- Develop a personal philosophy of management, in order to perform as a manager, coach, leader, or business owner. - Develop an understanding of the nature of change, how to manage change and how to adapt to the accelerating global environment. - 11.
 Demonstrate an understanding of the competitive pressures brought by effectiveness, efficiency and innovation issues on organizations. - 12.
 Have the ability to interpret and choose the appropriate follow-up on management information from various sources such as financial statements, annual reports and publications. - 13.
-Understand the importance of proper customer service techniques in order to be competitive in today's local and global marketplaces. - 14.
-Demonstrate interpersonal skills, such as teamwork, problem-solving, conflict resolution, leadership, motivation, cultural diversity and communication that are required in the work place. - 15.
+Understand the importance of proper customer service techniques in order to be competitive in today's local and global marketplaces. - Demonstrate interpersonal skills, such as teamwork, problem-solving, conflict resolution, leadership, motivation, cultural diversity and communication that are required in the work place. - 15.
 Understand the historical foundations of management and the evolution of the "new" workplace and the "new" manager, now known as a "coach". - 16.
-Apply critical thinking and creativity in solving business problems.

-- 17. Understand the necessity of effective business plans. - 18.
+Apply critical thinking and creativity in solving business problems. - 17.
+Understand the necessity of effective business plans. - 18.
 Train employees in proper customer service techniques. - 19.
 Apply what they have learned during their internships to "real" job situations.

-FIRST SEMESTER ?
-(16 credits) CREDITS
+FIRST SEM ESTER (16 credits) CREDITS

-† CST 201 ntroduction to Management Information Systems 3
+† CST 20 O1 Introduction to Management Information Systems 3

-† ACC 115 F Principles of Financial Accounting 4
+† ACC 1 15 Principles of Financial Accounting 4

-BMG 202 Principles of Management 3
+BMG20 O2 Principles of Management 3

-† ENG 101 ( Composition 3
+† ENG 10 3

-† MAT I Mathematics Elective 3
+† MAT Mathematics Elective 3

-SECOND SEMES TER (15 credits)
+SECOND SI EMESTER (15 credits)

-† ACC 117 F Principles of Managerial Accounting 3
+† ACC 1 17 Principles of Managerial Accounting 3

-† BBG 234 l Legal Environment of Business 3
+† BBG 23 34 Legal Environment of Business 3

-BMK 201 Principles of Marketing 3
+BMK 20 O1 Principles of Marketing 3

-† ENG 102 Composition and Literature 3
+† ENG 10 O2 Composition and Literature 3

 Science Elective 3

-THIRD SEMESTE R (15 credits)
+THIRD SEM IESTER (15 credits)

-‡ BMG220 H Human Resources Management 3
+‡ BMG22 20 Human Resources Management 3

-† ECN 101 F Principles of Macroeconomics 3
+† ECN 10 Principles of Macroeconomics 3

-‡ BOT 201/BBG 210 Business Communications 3
+‡ BOT 20 01/BBG 210 Business Communications 3

-I Humanities Elective 3
+Humanities Elective 3

-PSY 111 ( General Psychology I 3
+PSY 1 11 General Psychology I 3

-FOURTH SEMEST TER (15 credits)
+FOURTH SI EMESTER (15 credits)

-† BFN 201 I Managerial Finance OR 3
+† BFN 20 † CSA 13 3

-† CSA 135 Spreadsheet Applications

-[ Business Elective 3
+Business Elective 3

-Management Elective‡ OR 3
+† BMG Management Elective‡ OR 3

-Principles of Customer Service OR

-Small Business Management ,
+† BMK 12 •

+† BES 1 3

-History Elective 3
+HIS 3

 Fine Arts Elective 3

 TOTAL CREDITS: 61

-- ‡ BBG\ 294 Business Internship OR BMG\ 210 Organizational Behavior is strongly recommended. - † Pre-requisite required.
+- BBG\ 294 Business Internship OR BMG\ 210 Organizational Behavior is strongly recommended. - † Pre-requisite required.
 Please refer to the Course Descriptions section, p.
 99.